The Mandalorian is back, but still hasn’t answered a key question: How does Baby Yoda already have Jedi powers?

 The show, which just returned for Season 2, dropped a proton bomb in its second episode of Season 1 by revealing that Baby Yoda has pretty formidable Jedi powers for a child who is merely 50 years old.
-Later episodes only added to the intrigue, and the Mandalorian season finale, entitled “The Redemption,” included perhaps the most impressive display of Baby Yoda’s Jedi powers.
+Later episodes only added to the intrigue, and the Mandalorian Season 1 finale, entitled “The Redemption,” included perhaps the most impressive display of Baby Yoda’s Jedi powers.

 One great joke in The Mandalorian is that in the aging process of whatever species Baby Yoda is, 50 years old is very young.
 Hence the Baby Yoda nickname, and many characters referring to him as The Child.
 Remember that when the original Yoda died in Return of the Jedi, he was about 900 years old.

 Given that Baby Yoda can walk a little but not quite talk, Baby Yoda has the physical capabilities of a human who is about two years old.
 It’s probably safe to guess that at no time in his first 50 years, which we can assume were mostly spent resting inside a floating oval bassinet, did he undergo the kind of Jedi training that Yoda administered to Luke Skywalker on Dagobah in The Empire Strikes Back.

 And in “The Reckoning,” Baby Yoda displayed healing powers that were previously unseen in any Star Wars film.
 These powers also popped up in the last of the new trilogy, The Rise of Skywalker.

 In the Mandalorian season finale, The Mandalorian (whose name, we learned in the episode, is Din Djarin) explains that Baby Yoda’s “species” has special powers.
 It’s an interesting thing for him to observe, because up until this point, it seemed as if Baby Yoda might be the only one of his species that Din Djardin had ever met.
-(We soon learn that a past Mandalorian once did battle with a race of wizards who had the same powers as Baby Yoda.)
+We soon learned that a past Mandalorian once did battle with a race of wizards who had the same powers as Baby Yoda — whether these wizards were the Jedi, or Baby Yoda’s entire species, is a little unclear.